hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro.md

 ## Structured Selects &mdash; The `<select>` Tag, Again

-A Structured Select Query executes a `SELECT` statement and models the resulting rows not as a flat tabular structure, but as tuples of objects or as trees of objects.
+A [Structured Select Query](nitro-structured-selects.md) executes a `SELECT` statement and models the resulting rows not as a traditional flat tabular structure, but as tuples of objects or as trees of objects.

 Structured Selects can take several forms, depending on the data structure you want to model out of a `SELECT` query.
-See [Structured Select Query](nitro-structured-selects.md) for details on each one.

 The difference between a Flat Select and a Structured Select is that instead of a flat list of columns in the `SELECT` clause, the Structured Select includes a `<columns>` tag that defines the hierarchical data structure using `<collection>` and `<association>` tags.
 These tags can be nested in multiple levels.